Mic92/nix-update/README.md

   preBuild = ''
     cp -r ${web-ui}/* web/dist
   '';

+  passthru = {
+    inherit web-ui;
+  };
 }
 ```

+Note that you must add the subpackage to passthrough in order for `nix-update` to be able to discover it.

 You can update the package and its subpackage using `nix-update` as follows: